 Conference Publication - full paper - refereed

-Publication points per author are calculated by the Point Value of an item divided by the number of authors.
-Publication points are used only at an aggregated level (e.g. by College or Division) and not to compare individual researchers as the degree to which collaborative research occurs varies greatly between different research disciplines.
+Publication points per author are calculated by the Weighted Value of an item divided by the number of authors.
+Publication points are used only at an aggregated level (e.g. by College or Division) and are not used to compare individual researchers as the degree to which collaborative research occurs varies greatly between different research disciplines.

 Details for each publication category